ONSgeo/sdg-15-1-1/README.md

 4. ((area covered by woodland / total land area) *100) yields the forest area as a percentage of total land area.

 ### Outputs

+.csv file (forest area as a proportion of total land area for each specified land division) and a.jpeg (choropleth map of forest area as a proportion of total land area).
+Optional shapefile for further geospatial nalaysis.

 ### Previously used data sources